hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Statistical physics

 A minority of texts in statistical physics cover fluid flow and transport phenomena, usually from the perspective of kinetic theory.
 At the undergraduate level Desloge (1966, Ch.
 32) is one example, but most that I know of are graduate-level texts such as Huang (1987, Ch.
 5), McQuarrie (2000, Ch.
 16-19), and Reichl (2016, Ch.
 8-9) for example.
-(McQuarrie is a chemist, but his book was strongly recommended to me by an experimental physicist.)
+(McQuarrie was a chemist, but his book was strongly recommended to me by an experimental physicist.)
 What about superfluidity?
 At the undergrad level, Kittel & Kroemer (1980) devote a few pages to it at the end of their chapter on Fermi and Bose gases.
 Again, most exapmles I know of are at the graduate level, such as Huang (1987, Ch.
 13), Reichl (2016, Sec.
 8.9), Ma (1985, Ch.
 30), and Feynman (1998, Ch.
 11).
 It could be argued that the study of fluid mechanics naturally belongs with the study of thermodynamics and statistical physics:  Alessandro Bettini (2016) has done exactly that in the second of his four-volume *A Course in Classical Physics*.

 ### Nonlinear dynamics